awwright/magnode/doc/en/design/principles.md

 ### Self-documenting

-The goal is to make a software program that is self-documenting, intuitive, and works with sensible, but configurable, defaults.
-Resources, where appropriate, should be both computer- and human-readable.
+The goal is to make a software program whose interface is self-documenting.
+For people this means it is intuitive, and works with sensible, but configurable, defaults.
+For computers, this means the program provides unique identifiers (URIs) and links to schemas and other generic media-types that are parsable into instructions.
+Resources, where appropriate, should contain both computer- and human-readable components.

+### Gracefully degrading

+REST makes scripting a so-called "optional constraint" - it is something that is provided for the benefit of user-agents, if they don't otherwise know how to read the data provided to them.
+Scripting here may refer to logic, or stylesheets.

+This implies that programs should be usable without scripting enabled (though it may require understanding of more advanced form elements like XForms to be fully functional), and that _all_ scripts and stylesheets should be external resources.